msaari/relevanssi/readme.txt

 == Changelog ==
 * New feature: Relevanssi now shows the MySQL `max_allowed_packet` size on the debug tab.
 * New feature: Relevanssi now shows the indexing query on the debug tab.
+* New feature: ACF field settings now include a 'Exclude from Relevanssi index' setting.
+You can use that to exclude ACF fields from the Relevanssi index.
 * Minor fix: Relevanssi was adding extra quotes around search terms in the `highlight` parameter.
 * Minor fix: Yet another update to data attributes in highlighting.
 Thanks to Faeddur.